rethink-projects/rethink-react/readme.md

 $ rethink-gen create-component ComponentName [options]

 Options:
-  -pure        create a PureComponent
+  --pure        create a PureComponent
-  -stateless   create a Stateless Component
+  --stateless   create a Stateless Component
-  -web         create a Web Component (can be used with previous)
+  --module      ModuleName create a component inside some module --web         create a Web Component (TODO)
 ```

 this command will generate a `component` like `src/components/ComponentName`